FoundinAntiquity/Medulla/README.md

 4. Create a target number of chapters based on the average number of chapters in major textbooks.
 (Timeline TBC)

-5. Create a draft grammar sequence and vocabulary sequence to fit these chapters.
-(Timeline TBC) 5.1 I have sketched out a draft grammar sequence as of November 2025.
+5. Create a draft grammar sequence to fit these chapters.
+(Timeline TBC) (Nov 2025) I have sketched out a draft grammar sequence.
 I will share this very early version soon, but I know that it will change as I gather more research into the grammar sequences of existing Latin courses and compare it with the feedback people have about the sequences of their own current textbooks.

-5.2 I have written some notes about how to go about designing a vocabulary sequence for optimal cross-compatibility and flexibility of subject-matter.
+6. Create a draft vocabulary sequence and vocabulary sequence to fit these chapters.
+(Timeline TBC) (Nov 2025) I have written some notes about how to go about designing a vocabulary sequence for optimal cross-compatibility and flexibility of subject-matter.

 7. Seek consultation comments on the draft grammar and vocabulary sequence.
 (Timeline TBC)